Also in the SEPA Resource Centre:

 SEPA Direct Debit Mandate recurring

-As this is a recurring or ongoing collection, the mandate is maintained at the Debtor bank for repeat use.
-This will go dormant after 36 months of no collection.
+As this is a recurring or ongoing collection, the Mandate is maintained at the Debtor’s bank for repeat use.
+It will go dormant after 36 months of no collection.

 SEPA Direct Debit Mandate - One off

-The mandate is then to be destroyed after its one and only use.
+The Mandate is destroyed after its one and only use.

-An E-Mandate would be completed by your customer through an electronic channel within their own internet banking.
-The use of E-Mandates is covered by the SEPA Direct Debit rulebooks however it remains an optional service for the Bank.
-It is yet to be offered by many banks thus deeming the use of E-Mandates unrealistic in the current environment.
-This may well change as PSD2 comes into force across Europe alongside open banking.
+An E-Mandate would be completed by your customer through an electronic channel within their own Internet banking service.
+The use of E-Mandates is covered by the SEPA Direct Debit rulebooks; however, it remains an optional service for the bank.
+It is yet to be offered by many banks, thus making the use of E-Mandates unrealistic in the current environment.
+This may well change as the PSD2 European regulation for electronic payment services comes into force across Europe, alongside open banking.